kubernetes-sigs/scheduler-plugins/kep/942-node-metadata-scoring/README.md

 If the key is missing or the value cannot be parsed, the plugin returns an internal invalid score sentinel for that node.
 During normalization, invalid scores are excluded from the valid score range and are normalized to `framework.MinNodeScore`.
-This makes nodes with valid metadata rank ahead of nodes where metadata is absent or malformed.
+Valid scores are normalized above that reserved minimum, so nodes with valid metadata rank ahead of nodes where metadata is absent or malformed.

 #### Numeric metadata